 Public relations is frequently divided into different agencies or departments.
 Each department is uniquely qualified to handle the following aspects:

-- Production relations are inextricably linked to a company’s direct operations.
-This department is often associated with specific, one-time endeavors.
+This PR branch is inextricably linked to a company’s direct operations.
+This department often specialises in specific, one-time endeavors.
 These include events such as launching a new product, a unique campaign, or managing a significant product change.

-- Investor relations is managing the company’s relationship with its investors.
+This is about managing the company’s relationship with its investors.
 This aspect of public relations handles shareholder events and oversees the communication of financial report releases.
 It also handles investor complaints.

-- Internal relations is the branch of public relations that deals with a company’s employees.
-It is concerned with counseling employees and ensuring that all employees are satisfied with their working condition.
+This is the branch of public relations that deals with a company’s employees.
+It involves counseling employees and ensuring that all employees are satisfied with their working condition.
 This branch also resolves issues internally to avoid public disclosure of dissatisfaction.

 Public relations vs. marketing